Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-As the cancer progresses, at some point, the dog may start refusing food despite coaxing and trying a variety of different foods.
+As cancer progresses, at some point, the dog may start refusing food despite coaxing and trying a variety of different foods.
 This loss of appetite will lead to weight loss and muscle wasting over time.

 The use of prednisone at this point can help make a difference, considering that one of the most common side effects of this drug is an increase in appetite.
 This increase in appetite is due to this drug's corticosteroid-induced euphoria which promotes appetite.

 There are several other options to help increase appetite in dogs with cancer.
 These options include Maropitant citrate (Cerenia—Zoetis), which on top of helping dogs who are vomiting can also help with nausea, and mirtazapine.
 Both can be safely used together, points out Dr. Sue Ettinger, a board-certified veterinarian specializing in oncology.

 Prednisone to Help Dogs With Cancer

 When prednisone is administered in doses that exceed the usual levels found in a dog's body, it reduces inflammation, and in high doses, suppresses the immune system, which can help control inflammatory conditions and auto-immune diseases where the immune system mistakenly attacks its own tissues.